scott-guthridge/pylibvna/docs/source/cal-examples.rst

 Example of unknown through calibration.
 For this calibration, we need three reflect standards on each port and the unknown through between them.
 To reduce calibration steps, we measure two reflect standards at a time.
-We have arbitrarily selected them as short-open, open-match, and match-short.
+We have arbitrarily selected them as short-open, open-load, and load-short.

 .. literalinclude:: ../../examples/UT-calibrate.py
    :language: python